substrate-asia/hackathon-2021-spring/teams/Parallel/docs/project.md

 ### Project background

-Parallel finance aims to be the first and largest lending protocol on top of polkadot ecosystem.
-We notice that DOT and KSM token holders have substantial demand to utilize decentralized lending protocol which enables users to get cash liquidity and add leverage.
-However, we couldn't find a matured solution on the market.
-For the next step, we will provide "double interest" from both staking DOT and earning interests from deposits.
+Parallel finance aims to be the first and largest decentralized lending protocol built on top of the polkadot ecosystem.
+Currently, there is a substantial demand from DOT and KSM token holders to access cash liquidity and add leverage, and there isn't a mature solution on the market yet.
+In addition to providing lending and borrowing features, we will also allow users to earn "double interests" by staking their tokens and their profits from deposits.

 ### Table of contents
 ----
 <!--ts-->